adegans/Goosle/readme.md

 ## Requirements
 Any basic webserver/webhosting package with PHP7.4 or newer. \
 No special requirements other than APCu for caching (Optional). \
-Tested to work on Apache with PHP8.0.24 and 8.2.x.
+Developed on Apache with PHP8.2.

 ## Installation
 1. Download and unzip Goosle.
-2. In the main directory.
-Copy config.default.php to config.php.
+2. In the main directory copy config.default.php to config.php.
 3. Edit the config.php file and set your preferences.
 4. Upload all files to your webserver. (eg. example.com or search.example.com or a sub-folder such as example.com/search/)
 5. Rename goosle.htaccess to .htaccess or add its contents to your existing .htaccess file.
 6. Load Goosle in your browser.
 If you've enabled the access hash, add *?a=YOUR_HASH* to the url.
+7. Set up a background task (Cronjob) as described below.
+This runs a background task to delete old cache files and renews authorization tokens and checks for updates.
-7. Let me know where you installed Goosle :-)
+8. Let me know where you installed Goosle in the 'Show your Goosle' discussion on Github :-)

 ## Updating Goosle to a newer version
 1. Download and unzip the latest release of Goosle.
-2. Check your config.php file and compare it to config.default.php.
-Go over your preferences.
-Make sure any new settings or changed values are present in your config.php.
-(Or reconfigure Goosle with a new copy from config.default.php)
+2. Reconfigure Goosle with a new copy from config.default.php (Or, compare your config.php file with config.default.php and make sure any new settings or changed values are present)
-3. Upload all files to your webserver, overwriting all files except perhaps config.php.
+3. Upload all the files to your webserver, overwriting all files except perhaps config.php.
 4. Load Goosle in your browser.
 If you've enabled the access hash don't forget to add *?a=YOUR_HASH* to the url.
 5. Enjoy your updated search experience!

-## Authorizing access to the Openverse search API
-This is required to use Openverse Image Search.
-In your browser navigate to your goosle setup and add /functions/oauth.php to the url (ex. example.com/functions/oauth.php or example.com/functions/oauth.php?a=YOUR_HASH). \
-Follow the onscreen prompts to register Goosle with Openverse.

-At the end, please save the Client ID and Client Secret somewhere on your computer, in a note or something.
-Should the token file Goosle creates get lost you'll need those strings to continue using Openverse.

-This procedure generates an access token, this token expires every 12 hours.
-Yeah, annoying! \
-To automatically renew the token you can set up the Goosle cronjob as described below.

-## Setting up a cronjob
+## Setting up a Cronjob / background task
 For a number of background tasks like clearing up the file cache and/or renewing your Openverse access token you need to set up a cronjob. \
-Execute this cronjob a couple of times per day, recommended is every couple of hours.
+Execute this cronjob a couple of times per day, recommended is every 8 hours.

-Without it, Openverse access will expire and you have to generate a new key every day.
+Without it, Openverse access will expire and you have to generate a new key every few hours.
-For low traffic setups or if you do not use Openverse a longer interval of two or three times a day is fine.
+For low traffic setups or if you do not use Openverse a longer interval of once a day is fine.

 If you've enabled the access hash as a password, don't forget to include ?a=YOUR_HASH to the url.
+Cron jobs are usually set up from your hosting dashboard, or through something like DirectAdmin, cPanel or WHM.
+Ask your hosting provider where to find the Cron job scheduler or have them set it up for you if you don't see it.

+You can also use something like [cron-job.org](https://cron-job.org/) to trigger the background task remotely.

+### Usage examples
 Example for 10 minutes past every 3 hours \
 `10 */3 * * * wget -qO - https://example.com/goosle-cron.php?a=YOUR_HASH`